Single Point Mooring (SPM) Systems Explained: Types and Components

 Types of Single Point Mooring Systems

-Several SPM configurations are used depending on water depth, cargo type, and operational requirements.
+Several SPM configurations are used depending on water depth, cargo type, environmental conditions, tanker size, and operational requirements.

 Conventional Buoy Mooring (CBM)